 Among the many other hard workers on this island, Angela and Travis, always so welcoming, manage to blend island civic pride, hard work and just the right amount of rebelliousness.
 Kathy, Sue, Ronnie and a few others have managed to coax an astonishing bounty of vegetables from this island — from granite to plate.
 John and Winnie, whether they’re being innkeepers or fishing for lobster, also exemplify the island’s work ethic — when they will slow down I do not know.
 Same goes for Kole and Tara, from whom I have also learned about everything from the lighthouse to the firehouse.
 And like the rest of the island, I will miss Victor Lord, a sage and leader on this island, whom I regret to say that I did not get to know nearly well enough.

 So forgive me, Monhegan, for what I assume or do not know about you.
 Monhegan Island, for all the pastoralism and iconoclasm it projects to the world, oddly enough does not always define itself.
 We do that.
 We define you.
 Perhaps unfairly, we visitors harbor our own notions of your turf and community.
 Maybe that explains some of Monhegan’s seduction — maybe that, along with the plain truth that this island is one of the most beautiful places on Planet Earth.
-I hope to discover more of your beauty and secrets when the warblers and community’s pulse quickens next spring.
+I hope to discover more of your beauty and secrets next spring when the warblers fly and melting pot simmers.